tegacodes/SocialSoftware/README.md

 This is a studio course and as such you will be expected to experiment, read, discuss and make.
 We will be doing some experimental works that may involve performance and personal research.

-We will also be doing some programming using the Python language.
-Why Python?
-Because it’s easy to learn, it makes text processing easy and is flexible in its applications.
+We will also be doing some programming using the Javascript language, specifically using <a href="http://p5js.org/">p5.js</a> and <a href="https://nodejs.org/en/">node.js</a>.

 <h3>Grading Policy </h3>